 During tilting (MOVE or TURN mode) in the Distance-To-Go mode (DIST), the TNC shows (in the rotary axis) the distance to go (or calculated distance) to the final position of the rotary axis.

 Resetting the PLANE function

-▶ Select special TNC functions: Press the SPECIAL TNC FUNCT. soft key
+▶ To select special TNC functions, press the SPECIAL TNC FUNCT. soft key